 \subsection{Deformations of complex spaces}

-Let us start by recalling that a \emph{complex space} is a ringed space $(X,\mathcal{O}_X)$ where $X$ is a Hausdorff topological space locally isomorphic to a locally closed analytic subset of some $\C^N$ and $\mathcal{O}_X$ is the sheaf locally giving the relative sheaf of holomorphic functions.
+Let us start by recalling that a \emph{complex space} is a ringed space $(X,\mathcal{O}_X)$ where $X$ is a Hausdorff topological space locally isomorphic to a locally closed analytic subset of some $\C^N$ and $\mathcal{O}_X$ is the induced sheaf of holomorphic functions.
 A \emph{pointed complex space} is a pair $(X,x)$ consisting of a complex space $X$ and a distinguished point $x\in X$.
-A \emph{morphism $f:(X,x)\to(Y,y)$ of pointed complex space} is a morphism $f:X\to Y$ of complex spaces such that $f(x)=y$.
+A \emph{morphism $f:(X,x)\to(Y,y)$ of pointed complex spaces} is a morphism $f:X\to Y$ of complex spaces such that $f(x)=y$.

 \emph{Complex space germs} are pointed complex spaces whose morphisms are given by equivalence classes of morphisms of pointed complex spaces defined in some open neighborhood of the distinguished point.
 Let $(X,x)$ be a complex space germ and $U\subset X$ an open neighborhood of $x$: then the inclusion map $U\hookrightarrow X$ gives an isomorphism of complex space germs $(U,x)\cong(X,x)$.
 Then $U$ is called \emph{a representative of the germ $(X,x)$}.